tgrey2024/capstone/README.md

 The same tests (except for varying screen size and keyboard navigation) were also run in Chrome on an iPhone SE and passed.
 In future, more testing will need to be done on other devices and on Safari.

-  - **Features Tested:** [Summarise features tested manually, e.g., CRUD operations, navigation.]
-  - **Results:** [Summarise testing results, e.g., "All critical features worked as expected, including accessibility checks."]
 ### Automated Testing
-Automated Tests were set up in Django test_ files.
+Automated Tests were set up in Django test_ files to test the implementation of models, views, forms and templates in the project.
 These all use Django TestCase and focus on unit tests and edge tests.
 Tests were developed towards the end of MVP implementation to verify models, views and forms have been built as intended.
 As features are added the automated tests are run before code is committed.

 Also see the [AI Reflection on Automated Unit Testing](automated-unit-testing) below on how tests were written with the help of Github Copilot.

+#### Bugs to be Fixed
+* Third-party cookies from Cloudinary: as mentioned in Chrome Lighthouse Audit
+* The Back buttons on each page needs to be more thought through and tested to make sense in each user flow, as it does not make sense to e.g. take a user back to the Delete page after they have deleted a post or scrapbook.
+* The validation error in the Sign Up page is dependent on code provided by a third party.
+The page is currently functional but

 #### Models: test_models.py: